arhussain1/bank-tech-test/README.md

 We still need to create the logic for our deposit method, it should update the account balance by the deposit amount
 - [x] create another test which expects the deposit method to return amount of money being deposited
-    - I added a return statement that returns the amount being deposited when deposite() is called
+    - I added a return statement that returns the amount being deposited when deposit() is called

-Lets also test drive creating another method which displays the balance of the account when called:
+Let's also test drive creating another method which displays the balance of the account when called:
 - [x] create a test that expects calling displayBalance to not raise an error
     - I created the displayBalance method